 On the Select Tables and Views page, select the following tables, and then click the right arrow to include them in the new data source view:

-On the Completing the Wizard page, by default the data source view is named Adventure Works DW2008.
-Change this to Orders, and then click Finish.
+On the Completing the Wizard page, by default the data source view is named Adventure Works DW2008R2.
+Change the name to Orders, and then click Finish.

-Data Source View Designer opens to display the Orders data source view.
+Data Source View Designer opens and the Orders data source view appears.